skadio/skadio.github.io/_pages/about.md

 I received my Ph.D. in CS from Brown under the supervision of [Prof. Meinolf Sellmann](https://en.wikipedia.org/wiki/Meinolf_Sellmann).
 My [doctorate thesis](http://cs.brown.edu/research/pubs/theses/phd/2012/kadioglu.pdf) explored deterministic inference methods for constraint satisfaction, search protocols for constrained optimization, and stochastic local search.
 During my studies, I also had the chance to work at the [Combinatorial Optimization Group](http://www.it.uu.se/research/group/astra) in Sweden as a visiting researcher hosted by [Prof. Pierre Flener](http://user.it.uu.se/~pierref/).

-My research work was awarded with the [IBM PhD Scholarship](http://www.research.ibm.com/university/awards/phdfellowship.shtml), and I was a recipient of the [Paris Kanellakis Fellowship](https://en.wikipedia.org/wiki/Paris_Kanellakis).
-Our group at Brown designed automated algorithm configurators that won several gold medals in the [International SAT Solver Competitions](http://www.satcompetition.org/).
+My research work was awarded the [IBM PhD Scholarship](http://www.research.ibm.com/university/awards/phdfellowship.shtml), and I was a recipient of the [Paris Kanellakis Fellowship](https://en.wikipedia.org/wiki/Paris_Kanellakis).
+In addition, our group at Brown designed automated algorithm configurators that won several gold medals in the [International SAT Solver Competitions](http://www.satcompetition.org/).

 I founded the [Sport Czar@Brown](http://cs.brown.edu/degrees/misc/jobs/jobs.html#sport) and was the captain of ByteSoccer, the department's soccer team with back-to-back intramural championships.
 I continue to serve the Brown community as an alumni interviewer for undergraduate university admissions.